Balanced Hermitian structures on almost abelian Lie algebras: Balanced metrics

 where $A^{\prime \prime}$ is a multiple of $A$ (by Remark \ref{trAcondition}), hence skew-symmetric with respect to $g$ and $g^{\prime \prime}$, since the two metrics coincide on $\mathfrak{n}_1$.
-From the characterization of K\"ahler almost abelian Lie algebras (see \cite{LV}) it follows that $g^{\prime \prime}$ is a K\"ahler metric. \end{proof}
+From the characterization of K\"ahler almost abelian Lie algebras (see \cite{LW}) it follows that $g^{\prime \prime}$ is a K\"ahler metric. \end{proof}

-Recall that, by the symmetrization process described in \cite{Bel, FG, Uga}, the existence of a SKT (resp.\ balanced) metric on a compact complex solvmanifold $(\Gamma \backslash G,J)$ implies the existence of a left-invariant SKT (resp.\ balanced) metric on $(\Gamma \backslash G,J)$.
+Recall that, by the symmetrization process described in \cite{Bel, FG, Uga}, the existence of an SKT (resp.\ balanced) metric on a compact complex solvmanifold $(\Gamma \backslash G,J)$ implies the existence of an invariant SKT (resp.\ balanced) metric on $(\Gamma \backslash G,J)$.

 \begin{corollary} Let $\Gamma \backslash G$ be an almost abelian solvmanifold endowed with a left-invariant complex structure $J$.
-Assume $(\Gamma \backslash G,J)$ admits a SKT metric and a balanced metric.
+Assume $(\Gamma \backslash G,J)$ admits an SKT metric and a balanced metric.
 Then it admits a K\"ahler metric as well. \end{corollary}

+We note that there are plenty of compact K\"ahler solvmanifolds.
+By \cite{Has}, these are all finite quotients of complex tori which have the structure of a complex torus bundle over a complex torus.